mdn/yari/testing/README.md

 As you notice, that shell script actually does a lot.
 It prebuilds the assets, builds the actual documents, and it runs _all_ `jest` tests.

-To just run, all `jest` tests, just run the last command:
+To just run all `jest` tests, just run the last command:

 ```sh
 yarn workspace testing run test